-Surviving the Bomb
+Surviving Nuclear Bomb Blast

 Within five and a half years of the scientific principle being demonstrated, The US Manhattan Project, under the leadership of Robert Oppenheimer, had succeeded in building the first atomic bomb from scratch.
 Almost all of this time was spent in purifying the uranium 235.
 The design of the actual bomb itself was so simple that after a single test, at Trinity, New Mexico, the Enola Gay confidently delivered a single bomb to Hiroshima on August 6th, 1945.

 Such a simple design could not remain the exclusive property of the West for long and in 1949 the Soviet Union began testing fission bombs.
 So began the Cold War and for forty years paranoid superpowers stockpiled an estimated 22,000 megatons of incendiary hell between them while their leaders poised sweating over the launch buttons.
 East-West relations may have thawed since President Kennedy blockaded Cuba during the missile crisis of October 1962. but just because Communism lies rusting on the ideological scrap heap does not mean that nuclear weapons pose any less a threat to world peace.
 The break-up of the Soviet Union left a superpower-sized arsenal without a superpower to control it.
 Corruption and bankruptcy among the Russian military had led to weapons-grade uranium, plutonium and tritium being available on the black market.

 We should also not forget North Korea, who have been actively testing their nuclear weapons, and rapidly testing its nuclear program with no care for international consequence.